When To Put A Dog Down With Torn ACL [ANSERED]

 If you do not have an insurance policy for your dog’s ACL surgery and your beloved dog is in excruciating pain, then you might be thinking about euthanasia as a last resort.

-There are many available medications used for pain management of your dog following an injury; however, the older your dog gets, the more pain he is in.
+There are many available medications used for the pain management of your dog following an injury; however, the older your dog gets, the more pain he is in.
 The agonizing and uncomfortable pain that your dog goes through might be too much for any medication to cure or even alleviate.
 In these situations, euthanasia might be the best and most humane option.

 • Can my dog move around easily without pain?